cybros-network/cybros-network/docs/ideas.md

 Trustable is the first priority concern.

-### Enable protocol implementation verification

-We already have protocol implementations registry, but we haven't enabled the verification yet.

-We need to improve current design, ensure `impl_name` is unique, separate `spec_version` and `impl_version`, and etc.

 ### Improving handling for task expiring

 Currently, the `expires_at` is actually a soft expiring, worker can still process it even the task has expired.